Sinevia/php-serverless/README.md

 ### Testing with PHPUnit ###

-PHPUnit is a huge PHP testing library with lots of usually "unneeded" dependencies: https://phpunit.de/
+PHPUnit is a huge PHP testing library.
+Beware it will come with lots of composer dependencies: https://phpunit.de/

 To install the framework with all the dependencies